42fortytwo42/Amalias-A.I./readme.md

 BioDeploy .Amalias /*\ ArtificiaL Intelligence operating SysteM - Open Source Version /*\

 This A.I.O.S. is dedicated to space program exploration called .Amalias (this is a BioDeploy initiative).
+.Amalias is a mission borned in february 2013 to explore Io, a Jupiter moon, by developing the possibilities offered by the Open Source/Hardware way.

+.Amalias project is designed to make the space robot explorer usable by Public Schools at any time during the mission.
+Here is the challenge.
+Please, come with us !

 Possibles Commands :